thearistotlemethod/esFile/README.md

+# esFile
-# esFile File System Project
+File System for low-memory embedded systems

 ## Introduction
 Welcome to the esFile File System Project For Embedded Devices!
 This software is a file system implementation written in C that serves as an alternative to the FAT file system.